Sadie Thompson (film): Plot

 Davidson still refuses, saying she must atone for her past.
 Sadie pleads and pleads and eventually offers to repent.
 Davidson, however, says that the only way to fully repent is for her to go to prison.
 Sadie runs to her room, crying out for Davidson.
-Davidson returns and Sadie confesses she is afraid.
+Davidson returns, and Sadie confesses she is afraid.
 Davidson then tells her that, if she repents, there will be nothing to fear and he begins to pray with her.
 Sadie converts to Christianity.

 Sadie prays for three whole days.
 She has put away her old things and has become a modest woman.
 O'Hara returns and finds Davidson is gone, apparently "trying to stop the locals from dancing on the beach".
 O'Hara tells Sadie that he has a fishing boat waiting to take her and her things to a ship that will then take her to Australia, where they can marry and be free.
-Sadie is extremely afraid and refuses to go, saying that the "old Sadie is dead" and she must go to San Francisco and prison, to repent.
+Sadie is extremely afraid and refuses to go, saying that the "old Sadie is dead" and she must go to San Francisco and prison to repent.

 O'Hara does everything he can, including forcibly taking her from the room, but Davidson is waiting outside.
-O'Hara tries to attack him, but Sadie asks him not to.
+O'Hara tries to attack him, but Sadie asks him to stop.
 O'Hara, extremely upset, leaves and Sadie pleads with Davidson not to get him in trouble, for "it was all her fault".